Dozens of pro-regime fighters killed in east Syria strike - Journal du Cameroun

 Separate offensives have since whittled down the jihadists’ territory in Syria to just a handful of pockets in the eastern desert, including in the Deir Ezzor province where Al-Hari lies.

-A US-backed alliance of Kurdish and Arab fighters and Russia-supported regime forces are carrying out separate operations against those IS-held pockets, and even Iraqi warplanes have occasionally bombed IS positions in Syria’s east.
+A US-backed alliance of Kurdish and Arab fighters and Russia-supported regime forces are carrying out separate operations against those IS-held pockets.

 The two forces have mostly avoided crashing into each other thanks to a de-confliction line that runs across the province along the winding Euphrates River.

-Syrian troops are batting IS on the western river bank, while the US-backed Syrian Democratic Forces fight on the east.
+Syrian troops are battling IS on the western river bank, while the US-backed Syrian Democratic Forces fight on the east.

 Al-Hari lies on the western side, close to the river and the de-confliction line.